 4. Find Someone to Help You Shoulder the Load

 Finding someone who compliments your weaknesses is a smart idea.
-If you’re more of and operations guy, maybe it’s a good idea to pair up with someone who has a marketing brain.
+If you’re more of an operations guy, maybe it’s a good idea to pair up with someone who has a marketing brain.

 5. Restore work-life balance

-Tuck T. Saul, Ph.D., says,” Children of workaholics work hard to please their parents and others, but are not able to experience the rewards of their labor…[they] often do not know how to have fun.
+Children of workaholics work hard to please their parents and others, but are not able to experience the rewards of their labor…[they] often do not know how to have fun.
 They turn fun into a work event and/or a competition.
 Again they must achieve and/or win in order for them to feel satisfied.”
 Your work habits can not only effect your family by your absence but also by teaching your children your bad habits.
+Not speaking about the fact that a neglected wife is not a happy wife…

 For your business